RUCOGS/rucogs-infrastructure-docs/docs/website/events.md

         - `startDate` - Start date and time of the event
         - `eventActive` - Whether the event is in progress or not
             - If `false`, a timer will be shown that counts down to the kickoff date and time.
-            - If  `true`, then the itchioLink will be displayed, and the signup form will be renamed to "Late Signup Form".
+            - If  `true`, then the Itch.io Link will be displayed, and the signup form will be renamed to "Late Signup Form".
         - `signupLink` - Link to the Global Game Jam signup form
         - `siteLink` - Link to the Global Game Jam site link